 The Financial Stability Board (FSB) report on reforming major interest rate benchmarks recommended that near risk-free reference rates (RFRs) should be developed as alternatives to Libor.
 The Bank has taken two steps to catalyse RFR reforms: it has begun work to reform SONIA, the existing unsecured reference rate for the sterling overnight indexed swap (OIS) market; and it has initiated a private-sector RFR working group for sterling markets.

 The Bank’s aim in reforming SONIA is to strengthen a benchmark which is considered critical for the sterling financial markets.
 Taking over administration of SONIA was a key first step in the process.
 The Bank will be transitioning SONIA to a new basis using data on unsecured overnight deposit transactions collected directly from banks and building societies by the Bank as part of its new sterling money market data collection.
-This reform is expected to be implemented in Q4 2017.
+This reform is anticipated to be implemented by April 2018.

 The Working Group on Sterling Risk-Free Reference Rates (RFRWG) was initiated by the Bank in response to the July 2014 FSB report on interest rate benchmark reform, with the objective of developing and implementing a sterling near Risk-Free Rate as an alternative to Libor.
 It is a private sector group comprised primarily of senior experts from major sterling swap dealers, with the Bank and FCA as ex-officio members.
 As such the views and outputs of the RFRWG are not necessarily endorsed by the Bank of England or FCA.
 The Bank provides the secretariat for the RFRWG.